Skip to content

 SHORT BIOGRAPHY

 Mark Stricherz is a writer and reporter in Washington, D.C.
-He was the lead reporter for CQ-Roll Call’s magazine stories on the State Department’s shoddy oversight of Jonestown and a limited-series podcast on the Jonestown massacre of 1978, which the publication nominated for a Pulitzer Prize for explanatory reporting in 2019.
+He was the lead reporter for CQ-Roll Call’s magazine stories about the State Department’s shoddy oversight of the Peoples Temple farm commune in Jonestown, Guyana, and a limited-series podcast on the Jonestown massacre of 1978, which the publication nominated for a Pulitzer Prize for explanatory reporting in 2019.
 He is the author of Why the Democrats are Blue (Encounter Books, 2007) and has covered Congress for a decade.

-His articles seek to illuminate the dark or unexplored corners of American life and discover if there is hope, despair, or something in-between.
-He has written in depth about big-city slums and -schools, abortion, policies on drugs and mental illness, life in Congress, the struggles of a fintech startup, compromised intellectuals, the unaccountable United States Conference on Catholic Bishops, and the revolution in the Democratic Party’s coalition and presidential nominating rules.
+His articles seek to illuminate the dark or unexplored corners of American life and discover if there is hope, despair, or something in between.
+He has written about big-city slums and -schools, abortion, policies on drugs and mental illness, life in Congress, the struggles of a fintech startup, compromised intellectuals, the unaccountable United States Conference on Catholic Bishops, and the revolution in the Democratic Party’s coalition and presidential nominating rules.

 Order Why the Democrats are Blue.
 If you have not done so already, please sign up for my regular newsletter on nonfiction writing.
 Go to the top right of my homepage, enter your email address, and wait for a confirmation email.
 You will get my posts sent to your email inbox.